Google shares its $2M Black Founders Fund among 30 European startups – TechCrunch

-The fund was announced last fall as part of a company-wide effort towards “building a more equitable future for everyone,” alongside grants and new sponsorships.
-Over 800 companies applied and Google interviewed 100 of them, ultimately winnowing that down to the 30 announced today.
+The fund was announced last fall as part of a company-wide effort toward “building a more equitable future for everyone,” alongside grants and new sponsorships.
+More than 800 companies applied and Google interviewed 100 of them, ultimately winnowing that down to the 30 announced today.

-They’ll also get access to Google’s entrepreneurial network, tech support, and some other assets that don’t have hard numbers associated with them.
+They’ll also get access to Google’s entrepreneurial network, tech support and some other assets that don’t have hard numbers associated with them.

-All the startups are led by black founders, and 40 percent by women of color.
+All the startups are led by Black founders, and 40% by women of color.
 One of the latter is Nancy de Fays, co-founder of LINE, which makes these cool battery-hub combos for the MacBook “Pro” that add a ton of ports and battery life and look sweet to boot.
 I’ve learned a lot chatting with her at trade shows, and regret that I do most of my work at a desktop so I don’t have an excuse to use one of the company’s gadgets.

-In response to being selected for Google funding, de Fays penned a blog post exhorting corporations to throw their weight around in favor of social change, and for startups to lead the way in diversity and equity.
+In response to being selected for Google funding, de Fays penned a blog post exhorting corporations to throw their weight around in favor of social change, and for startups to lead the way in diversity and equity:

 We buy values and standards more than we buy the product itself.
 We buy ideals of life more than the actual features.
 Putting the these two parameters in the equation – the capability of big corps to shout loud, and consumers’ receptiveness to brands values and messages – it does make sense to me that to drive such a society change, big companies should voice and convey strong messages.